lammps/lammps/doc/src/fix_electrode_conp.rst

 capacitance' of the system (capacitance with only electrodes, no electrolyte), and can also be used for advanced simulations setting the potential as some function of the charge-at-0V (such as in the in.conq2 example mentioned above).

+Please cite :ref:`(Ahrens-Iwers2022) <Ahrens-Iwers2>` in any publication that uses this implementation.
+Please cite also the publication on the combination of the CPM with pppm if you use *pppm/electrode* :ref:`(Ahrens-Iwers) <Ahrens-Iwers>`.

 ----------